ReactPoland/React-Convention-Book/text/909_React_Convention.md

 ```
 ![code8](http://test.przeorski.pl/book/912_code8.png)

-Here above you need to modify the routes/index.js so we will add the dashboard route so we will be able to navigate in there.
+Here above you need to modify the routes/index.js so we will add the dashboard route.

 After you run the project with:
 ```